Vinnie Pasquantino Player Props: Royals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.6 K/9, which ranks 19th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 19th in the league.

-- The Diamondbacks rank 25th in baseball in home runs allowed (32 total, 1.4 per game).
+- Diamondbacks pitchers combine to rank 24th in baseball in home runs surrendered (32 total, 1.4 per game).

-- Henry starts for the first time this season for the Diamondbacks.
+- Nelson (1-0 with a 4.91 ERA and 14 strikeouts in 22 2/3 innings pitched) gets the start for the Diamondbacks, his fifth of the season.

-- It's the season debut and his first appearance in more than a year for the 25-year-old left-hander.
+- In his last time out on Friday, the righty threw five innings against the San Diego Padres, giving up five earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.